Bringing consistency and scalability for a payment system

 Approved payment screen

-Payment screen under review
+Payment screen "In process"

 Unauthorized payment screen